hyeomans/zuora/README.md

 }
 ```

+## Zoql Queries

+This package includes a helper struct to construct ZOQL queries.
+It **doesn't validate the query**, so make sure you're actually constructing the query you want.
+You can see the resulting query by calling `.Build()` on the Zoql compose struct.

-## Getting Expired Subscriptions with Zoql
+### Getting Expired Subscriptions with Zoql

 ```go
 package main